whoward/docs/markdown/tutorials/appium.md

 - **How can I run Android tests without Appium?**

 For older versions of Android Appium might not be supported.
-For instance, Appium is only supported in Android versions 4.4 or later for [Mobile Web Application](#mobile-web-application) tests, and Android versions 2.3, 4.0 and later for [Mobile Native Applications](#mobile-native-application) and [Mobile Hybrid Application](#mobile-hybrid-application) tests.
+For instance, Appium is only supported in Android versions 4.4 or later for [Mobile Web Application](#mobile-web-application) tests, and Android versions 2.3, 4.0 and later for [Mobile Native Application](#mobile-native-application) and [Mobile Hybrid Application](#mobile-hybrid-application) tests.

 For those versions in which Appium is not supported you can request an emulator driven by Webdriver + Selendroid.
 All you need to do is use our [Platforms Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) and select **Selenium** for the API instead of Appium.

 In the Sauce Labs test you will notice that the top of the emulator says "AndroidDriver Webview App".
 In addition, you will notice that you will get a "Selenium Log" tab which has the output of the Selendroid driver.

-With an emulator driven by Webdriver + Selendroid you will be able to test [Mobile Web Applications](#mobile-web-application) only.
+With an emulator driven by Webdriver + Selendroid you will be able to test [Mobile Web Application](#mobile-web-application) only.
 You should be able to select any Android emulator version from 4.0 to the latest version and any Android emulator skin (e.g "deviceName":"Samsung Galaxy Tab 3 Emulator").

 - **How can I run iOS tests without Appium?**

 For older versions of iOS Appium might not be supported.
 For instance, Appium is supported in iOS versions 6.1 and later.
 For earlier versions of iOS the tool or driver used to drive your mobile applications automated test is called iWebdriver.

 To obtain a simulator driven by iWebdriver use our [Platforms Configurator](https://docs.saucelabs.com/reference/platforms-configurator/#/) and select **Selenium** for the API instead of Appium.
-With an emulator driven by iWebdriver you will be able to test [Mobile Web Applications](#mobile-web-application) only.
+With an emulator driven by iWebdriver you will be able to test [Mobile Web Application](#mobile-web-application) only.
 In addition, in the Sauce Labs test you will notice a "Selenium Log" tab which has the output of iWebdriver.

 - **What mobile web browsers can I automate in the Android emulator?**